 - Sick Leave: Fellows accumulate there weeks of sick leave per year.
 Sick leave is non-cumulative from year to year.
 Residents are not paid for unused sick leave.

 - Parental Leave: Parental leave is available to residents for the birth or adoption of a child.
 Sick leave and annual leave may be used in order for the resident’s salary to continue.
 Additional time is permitted with the approval of the Program Director and will be leave without pay.
-Due to ASCO/ASH rules, time off may delay completion of the fellowship.
+Due to SSO rules, time off may delay completion of the fellowship.

 CURRICULUM AND TRAINING: